FooBarShebang/phyqus_lib/Documents/Requirements/RE001_base_classes.md

 * Exponentiation:
   * The 'mean' of the base is zero and the exponent is negative - as int or float, or has negative mean (as with uncertainty instance)
   * The 'mean' of the base is negative and the exponent is non-zero, non-integer real number or another value with uncertainty
+  * The base is int or float, which is zero or negative, and the exponent is the value with uncertainty

 **Verification Method:** T